Welcome to Riki Judo Dojo

 Unpleasantness directed towards you from a senior must not in turn be passed on to a junior.
 Offensive behavior emanating from a person in front of you should not be channeled back to a person behind you.
 It is true in many cases, however, that one comes to understand what is unacceptable only when it is done to them for the first time.
 Those who practice Judo should always consider whether or not their conduct towards others is causing discomfort or bother.
 The root of the spirit of Rei that we embody in Judo is precisely to respect others, and to not initiate acrimony.
 As a matter of courtesy, we demonstrate Rei to people above us, our peers, and those below us.
 Now, however, the Rei that we must earnestly reflect on is towards those whom we cannot directly see: that is, the Rei of civic virtue and positive social contribution.

 In modern society, although we increasingly see and hear of actions that are lacking in the spirit of Rei, those engaged in Judo training more than anybody else should cultivate the fundamental attitude of Rei in the dojo.
 Without allowing Rei to diminish even a little, it is incumbent on us to continue holding in esteem its spirit in the course of our daily lives.
 I hope that this will become a model for society.

 535 W Iron Ave, Mesa, AZ 85210

 Located in Mesa, AZ a few minutes east of Phoenix, at the US 60 and Country Club (behind the Home Depot).

-Expert instruction and training from Riki sensei a former USA, Japan and International competitor.
+Expert instruction and training from Riki Katagiri-Adamciki a former USA, Japan and International competitor.
 Please go to Instructors page for his bio.

-Stop in to interview Riki sensei and watch a class.
+Stop in to interview our instructors and students and watch a class.
 Visit our YouTube Channel, Riki Judo dojo.